RosalbaJMos/Cancer_prediction_ML_classification/README.md

 # ML
-ML projects  at Mactrice
-This is a predictive modeling example that uses LogisticRegression and RandomForestClassifier for binary classifications
+This is an example of predictive modeling that uses LogisticRegression and RandomForestClassifier for binary classifications